 A taxable entity that has carryforwards or installments from economic development credits must complete this form to take any of those carryforwards or installments.

-A taxable entity must also complete this form if it is taking either the temporary credit for business loss carryforwards or the 1992 temporary credit.
+A taxable entity must also complete this form if it is taking the temporary credit for business loss carryforwards.

-PART A - INVESTMENT CREDIT
+PART A - Investment Credit